Murphy, the beloved bald eagle who tried to hatch a rock, has died

 After the sign was posted to social media, Murphy developed an international fan base as supporters tracked his futile effort.
 The rock never hatched, but the serendipitous arrival of an injured eaglet gave him a chance to become a foster father of sorts.

-Over the following several months, Murphy took the eaglet, who was quickly nicknamed Rocky, under his wing, sanctuary Executive Director Roger Holloway said.
-He tore the chick’s meat into smaller pieces, allowed him into his territory and let him watch as Murphy did eagle things.
+Over the next several months, Murphy took the eaglet, who was quickly nicknamed Rocky, under his wing, Roger Holloway, the executive director of the sanctuary, said.
+Murphy tore the chick’s meat into smaller pieces, allowed him into his territory and let him watch as Murphy did eagle things.

 “He had to just go through his normal routine and that set an example, made sure that eaglet knew it was a bald eagle and remained a wild bird,” Holloway said.

-A second eaglet arrived last April, and Murphy mentored it as well.
+A second eaglet arrived in April, and Murphy mentored it, as well.
 The sanctuary hopes to release it in a few months.

-Since word of Murphy’s death spread, hundreds of people have sent cards, letters, emails and social media posts about what he meant to them.
-Many of them center on acceptance of life’s circumstances and not giving up, even if that means adjusting expectations.
+Since word of Murphy’s death spread, hundreds of people have sent cards, letters and emails and posted on social media about what he meant to them.
+Many of the messages center on acceptance of life’s circumstances and not giving up, even if that means adjusting expectations.

 “He made his own egg,” Holloway said, adding: “He made his own way of doing it.”